apache/openserverless-cli/README.md

 - `DEBUG` and `TRACE` when set gives debugging and tracing informations, `EXTRA` appends extra arguments to the task invocation - useful when you need to set extra variables with a nuvopts active.
 - `NUV_ROOT` is the folder where `nuv` looks for its tasks.
 If not defined, it follows the algorithm below to find it.
-- `NUV_BIN` is the folder where `nuv` looks for binaries (external command line tools).
-If not defined, it defaults to the same directory where  `nuv` is located.
+- `OPS_BIN` is the folder where `nuv` looks for binaries (external command line tools).
+If not defined, it defaults to `~/.nuv/bin`
+- `OPS_CMD` is the actual command executed - defaults to the absolute path of the target of the symbolic link but it can be overriden.
 - `NUV_REPO` is the github repo where `nuv` downloads its tasks.
 If not defined, it defaults to `https://github.com/nuvolaris/olaris`.
 - `NUV_BRANCH` is the branch where `nuv` looks for its tasks.
 The branch to use is defined at build time and it is the base version (without the patch level).
 For example, if `nuv` is `0.3.0-morpheus` the branch to use will be `0.3-morpheus`.
-- `NUV_CMD` is the actual command executed - defaults to the absolute path of the target of the symbolic link but it can be overriden.
 - `NUV_VERSION` can be defined to set nuv's version value.
 It is useful to override version validations when updating tasks (and you know what you are doing).
-- `NUV_NO_NUVOPTS` can be defined to disable nuvopts parsing.
-Useful to test hidden tasks.
-When this is enabled it also shows all the tasks instead of just those with a description.
-- `NUV_PORT` is the port where `nuv` will run the web server.
-If not defined, it defaults to `9678`.
 - `NUV_TMP` is a temporary folder where you can store temp files - defaults to `~/.nuv/tmp`
 - `NUV_APIHOST` is the host for `nuv -login`.
 It is used in place of the first argument of `nuv -login`.
 If empty, the command will expect the first argument to be the apihost.
 - `NUV_USER`: set the username for `nuv -login`.
 The default is `nuvolaris`.
 It can be overriden by passing the username as an argument to `nuv -login` or by setting the environment variable.